NCAR/HPCinstall/README.md

 ## Goal and Vision

 `HPCinstall` is a piece of software used to install other software.
-Its goals are:

-1. Not being in your way (as much as possible) allowing you to do whatever you want
-2. Nudge you (but not force you) towards some best practices which we agreed upon
-3. Help you by automatically making the stupid, clerical, tedious tasks that you know you need to do, but don't have time and will to
+It tries to not being in your way while nudging you towards the practices our team agreed up.
+It will help by automatize the stupid, clerical, tedious tasks.

 Some of the best practices we agree that we should be doing and that `HPCinstall` tries to nudge you towards are:

 * Make the install process easily reproducible, i.e. use a script file instead of typing commands at the prompt.
 A different approach is possible, namely using the `script` typescript (or something like it) e.g. as described [here](stackoverflow.com/questions/5985060/5985255#5985255).
 But that is not what `HPCinstall` does.
-* Use a couple of environmental variables (which `HPCinstall` sets) to make the install script mentioned in above bullet independed from the particular version of the software you are installing
+* Use environmental variables (which `HPCinstall` sets) to make the install script mentioned in above bullet independed from the particular version of the software you are installing, so you can reuse it
 * Test the installed software as yourself before installing as csgteam

 ## Features